djamespeabody/social-identity-lab-website/content/authors/ali_d/_index.md

 <h3>Research Interests</h3>
 My favorite topics for research are the impact of lifestyle on social identity, the relationship between social identity and gender orientation.
-Also, investigating the relationship between the formation of social identity and sexual identity (formation of social identity and sexual orientation from the limitations of society, the impact of society on it - sexual identity disorders).
+Also, investigating the relationship between the formation of social identity and sexual identity (formation of social identity and sexual orientation from the limitations of society).